 Planning a trip to Willamette Humane Society soon?
-Please note Willamette Humane Society and the WHS Thrift Store will be closed on Monday, May 28 in observation of Memorial Day.
-Our clinic and thrift store will reopen as usual on Friday, November 23.
+Please note Willamette Humane Society and the WHS Thrift Store will be closed on Wednesday, July 4, in observation of Independence Day.
+The shelter, thrift store, and clinic will reopen as usual on Friday, November 23.
 In addition, the WHS Spay and Neuter Clinic is … Continue reading

 Posts tagged "shelter news"

 This last year, you made happy endings (four-legged happy endings, as we sometimes call them) possible for thousands of local animals.
 Willamette Humane Society is dedicated to establishing, maintaining, and enhancing the bond between companion animals and people of Marion and Polk counties.
 Together, we … Continue reading →

 A loving home could be the best gift you give this holiday season.
 Be sure to stop by the shelter on Friday, November 24 for our “Black Furday” adoption special from 12-7 p.m.
 Adoption fees will be reduced up to 50% for cats and dogs … Continue reading →

 Willamette Humane Society to Host First No-Fee Adoption Weekend The event aims to promote adoption awareness and connect rescue pets with loving homes SALEM, Ore. ─ Feb.
 7, 2017 ─ Willamette Humane Society will host its Full Hearts, Empty Kennels no-fee adoption event on February … Continue reading →

 Thank you for your patience!
 We are working hard to return all phone calls and inquiries.
 It’s a busy day here at the shelter and we want to make the weekend as pleasant as possible for pets and people.
 Do you have a Valentine yet? … Continue reading →